Zustand vs Jotai 2026: Choosing Between Poimandres

 // Zustand — store-centric (think Redux without boilerplate)

-// State lives in a single store object
+// State and actions live together in a single store object

 import { create } from 'zustand';